 - MBACP Accredited

-After qualifying and working as an architect I trained as a Person-Centred Counsellor and subsequently as a Psychoanalytic Psychotherapist.
-I bring almost 15 years of clinical experience arising from a broad range of settings which includes the NHS, the voluntary sector, the private hospital sector, inpatient and outpatient care and her own private practice.
+After qualifying and working as an architect, Anastasia Patrikiou trained as a person-centred counsellor and subsequently as a psychoanalytic psychotherapist.
+She brings almost 15 years of clinical experience arising from a broad range of settings which includes the NHS, the voluntary sector, the private hospital sector, inpatient and outpatient care and her own private practice.

-I work in the here and now, with the difficulties a current problem is presenting, but also through using attachment theory and working psychodynamically I aim for sense to be made of what has happened and ultimately a better understanding of the self.
-In my work I also include concepts and practices of mindfulness.
-The work is collaborative with reviews at regualr intervals in order to assess the efficacy and direction of the work.
+Anastasia works in the here and now, with the difficulties, a current problem is presenting, but also through using attachment theory and working psychodynamically, she aims for the sense to be made of what has happened and ultimately a better understanding of the self.
+In her work, she also includes concepts and practices of mindfulness.
+The work is collaborative with reviews at regular intervals in order to assess the efficacy and direction of the work.

-Aside from a specialisation on eating disorders, I have extensive experience working with anxiety, depression, work stress, self-esteem, relationship difficulties, loss and trauma, bereavement and personality disorders.
+Aside from specialisation on eating disorders, she has extensive experience working with anxiety, depression, work stress, self-esteem, relationship difficulties, loss and trauma, bereavement and personality disorders.

-Additional information about my reserach, publications and interests:
+Additional information about research, publications and interests:

-Patrikiou, A. (2014).
+- Patrikiou, A. (2014).
 Empathy and Earned Security: reciprocal influences, ruptures and shifts in the psychotherapeutic process.
 In: A. Odgers (Ed.), From Broken Attachments to Earned Security (pp.107-125).
 London: Karnac Books.